Registered clubs are owned by their members. They exist to deliver a wide range of benefits to their members and the wider community.

 - Club Managers' Association Australia and Southern Cross University Corporate Governance Zone Summits.

-- Governance Institute of Australia (Institute of Chartered Secretaries and Administrators) Certificate in Governance for Not-for-Profits, or the following individual units undertaken jointly: (i) Not-For-Profit Officers, Directors, and the Board, (ii) Meetings, Minutes and Resolutions, (iii) Governance Essentials, and (iv) The Accidental Company Secretary.
+- The following individual units undertaken jointly: (i) Not-For-Profit Officers, Directors, and the Board, (ii) Meetings, Minutes and Resolutions, (iii) Governance Essentials, and (iv) The Accidental Company Secretary.

-Club director
+Club Director

-Club director training
+Club Director training

 The ClubsNSW Mandatory Director Training program provides the information directors need to fulfil corporate governance training compliance.
+Contact ClubsNSW for further information.

 Registered Training Organisations with the following national units of competency on scope with the Australian Skills Quality Authority (ASQA) are also eligible to deliver Mandatory Director Training:

-Any director who has served on a club board for three consecutive years or more, up to and including 30th June 2013, can be deemed exempt from completing Mandatory Director Training.
-However, it is recommended as best practice to complete the course as a refresher.
-To be eligible for exemption, there needs to be sufficient evidence of the knowledge and skills required for good corporate governance.
-Directors will need to provide documentation and complete an online assessment to demonstrate competence.
+Any Club Director who has served on a club board for three consecutive years or more, up to and including 30th June 2013, may be exempt from completing Mandatory Director Training.

 Responsible Gambling Board Oversight (RGBO) training

-By 30 June 2025, all Club Directors of venues with gaming machines in NSW must complete one of the following training requirements:
+You must complete one of the following training requirements:

-L&GNSW has developed a standard Responsible Gambling Board Oversight (RGBO) training course.
-The RGBO course is a one-hour face-to-face or virtual condensed version of the Advanced Responsible Conduct of Gambling (ARCG) course, equipping you with a high-level understanding of your venue’s responsibility to minimise gambling harm.
+The RGBO course is a condensed version of the ARCG course and provides you with a high-level understanding of your venue’s responsibility to minimise gambling harm.

 Small clubs and large clubs

-- Small clubs, with less than $1 million gaming profit, need only two directors trained or deemed exempt from training.
+Small clubs, with less than $1 million gaming profit, need only two directors trained or deemed exempt from training.

-- Large clubs, with more than $1 million gaming profit, need to have all directors trained or deemed exempt from training.
+Large clubs, with more than $1 million gaming profit, need to have all directors trained or deemed exempt from training.

-Club director previous ineligibility disclosure
+Club Director previous ineligibility disclosure

 - within 21 days of appointment being made, along with reasons for the appointment.

-Club boards
+Club Boards

 From 1 January 2017, all club boards must not exceed nine members.

-Board appointed directors
+Board appointed Directors

 Club boards may directly appoint up to two directors with the following requirements:

-Club director previous ineligibility disclosure
+Club Director previous ineligibility disclosure